mehran-mesbahi/mehran-mesbahi.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---
 I am a Professor of Aeronautics & Astronautics and an Adjunct Professor of Mathematics and Electrical & Computer Engineering at the University of Washington.
-My research is broadly in the area of decision-making, control, optimization, networks, and learning, with applications to autonomous aerospace and robotic systems.
+My research is broadly in the areas of decision-making, control, optimization, networks, and learning, with applications to autonomous aerospace and robotic systems.
 Over the years, I have worked on areas such as policy optimization, distributed estimation and filtering, network control, formation flight, synchronization and distributed task allocation, data-driven control,